amithg2/amithg2/README.md

 ### Meat-Home

-The project has a landing page for a small business and admin page with reservations control and more 👉
+The project has a landing page for a small business and admin page with reservations control and more👉
 <br />
 <a href="https://github.com/amithg2/meat-home-front" target="blank">Github Code (Front-End)</a>
 <br />